mattt/emcee/README.md

 <img src="https://github.com/user-attachments/assets/394ac476-17c2-4a29-aaff-9537d42b289b" alt="Allow tool from weather MCP dialog" width="460">

-If approved, Claude will communicate with the MCP and use the result to inform its response.
+If you allow it, Claude will communicate with the MCP and use the result to inform its response.

 ![Claude response with MCP tool use](https://github.com/user-attachments/assets/d5b63002-1ed3-4b03-bc71-8357427bb06b)